ConnorWon/PokemonGame/README.md

 Pokedex and user's trainer info from file
 - As a user, after selecting my Pokemon team once, I want to be able to use that same team again in future battles without having to choose my team again

+## Instructions For Grader

+***To generate the first required event related to adding Xs to a Y***
+1. after start up, click the create Pokemon button in the main menu
+2. fill out all the empty fields above the Move Set Header
+3. fill out at least one move set field
+4. click the create button (all the fields should clear when the Pokemon gets added, if it doesn't just click the button again)
+5. this will add a Pokemon to the Pokedex

+***To generate the second required event related to adding Xs to a Y***
+1. after start up, click the Battle button in the main menu
+2. select a Pokemon in the "Available Pokemon" list (this is the Pokemon in the Pokedex) and click add
+3. this will add a Pokemon from the Pokedex to the user's team (if you don't have a team of 3 already)

+***To generate a third event related to adding Xs to a Y***
+1. after start up, click the Battle button in the main menu
+2. click the JComboBox and select which type you want to sort the Pokedex by
+3. after selecting a type, click the filter button
+4. this will sort the display of the Pokedex by typing

+***To locate visual component 1***
+1. after getting through the startup, the image should appear on the main menu

+***To locate visual component 2***
+1. after start up, click the Battle button in the main menu
+2. click the battle button in the Team Select Menu after filling your team with 3 Pokemon
+3. the image should appear

+***To save the state of my application***
+- on startup, you should be prompted with the option to load the previously saved data

+***To reload the state of my application***
+- after clicking the quit button in the main menu, you will be prompted with the option to save your data
+  - the only way to quit the application is by pressing the quit button in the main menu, which ensures that the user will always be prompted to save their data before closing the application